Fred Binney: Big move

 In 1977, after 35 league goals in just 70 games and after helping Brighton to promotion in his final season, he moved to the United States, playing for St. Louis Stars in the NASL; at around this time he also played alongside players like Pelé in New York where he powered a header in front of 68,000 people, before signing for Plymouth Argyle on a free transfer in October 1977.

 His first season with his hometown club was a struggle, both for the team as it battled against being relegated for the second successive season, and for Binney who initially could not hold down his place in the first team.

 The following season saw a turn around in Binney's fortunes, 28 goals resulting in the Plymouth Player of the Year award.
 However, Binney suddenly fell from favour at Plymouth, not fitting in with new manager Bobby Saxton's plans for Argyle, and in January 1980, after 42 goals in 81 appearances, Binney was transferred to Hereford United for £37,000.

 Coaching

 At Hereford he subsequently qualified as a coach and was appointed assistant manager to Frank Lord.
 In 1982 Lord left for Malaysia and Binney soon followed, working as coach to the Malaysia national team before returning to Devon in 1985 as assistant manager to Colin Appleton at Exeter City.
-When Appleton was sacked in December 1987, Binney also left becoming Recreation Officer at Plymouth University where he later became president and coach of the University of Plymouth football club (UPFC) and still is today.
+When Appleton was sacked in December 1987, Binney also left becoming Recreation Officer at Plymouth University where he later became president and coach of the University of Plymouth football club (UPFC).

 Fred's eldest son, Adam, followed him into football coaching in 2004 as manager of the Longbrooke Football Club in Exeter.